 Tayen Lane's mission is to publish new voices across all genres.
 We publish work that challenges, deeply engages, and facilitates physical/mental health and awareness.
 We believe that the time is ripe for new voices, fresh ideas, alternative stories and an evolutionary change of direction—a change that sets free the truth behind raging propaganda and a world history written by the victors.
 We'd also like to give the underdog with a nicely written manuscript the chance to engage the world.
 It's time for people with empowering, timely, and outside-of-the-mainstream works to offer their advice and inspirations—to tell their stories.

-Kermit Heartsong author, entrepreneur, award-winning game developer (Articulation, Word By Word) and designer, has written three non-fiction books (The United States of Mammon, Illusions, Dystopia & Monsters, Ukraine: ZBIG's Grand Chessboard and How the West Was Checkmated) and has published 75 fiction, nonfiction, and poetry books.
+Kermit Heartsong author, entrepreneur, award-winning game designer, has written three non-fiction books (The United States of Mammon, Illusions, Dystopia & Monsters, Ukraine: ZBIG's Grand Chessboard and How the West Was Checkmated) and has published 75 fiction, nonfiction, and poetry books.
 He has also co-developed and patented a neurally-networked software engine for DNA mapping and agricultural, biomedical and astronomical data management.
 His love, however, has always happily danced on the creative side of the fence.
 This led to the founding of Tayen Lane Publishing in 2014, which represents a return to a creative avocation—the written word and design.
 Kermit brings a lifetime of writing experience, a quarter century of entrepreneurial and executive management experience, and years of publishing experience to Tayen Lane Publishing.
-He lives in San Francisco, California.
-Kermit is a music lover, a prolific reader, and an art lover of epic magnitude.
-Kermit's upcoming book, The God in Us Knows, will debut Spring 2017.
+He lives in San Francisco and, at times, in Montreal.
+Kermit is a music and art lover, a prolific reader, and an arm-chair philosopher.
+He considers himself a 'QuantumSpiritualist'—aware that God and spirituality and science have all meet to inform us that "there is no Other, only the One."
+Kermit's upcoming book, The God in Us Knows will debut Spring 2017.

 Irina Kuzminsky has spent her life in a quest for the feminine dimension of God, and poetry, dance and music are an intrinsic part of that journey.
 Born in Australia of White Russian descent, she combines classical music and dance training with an academic background, including a scholarship to Oxford where she wrote her doctorate on the ‘Language of Women’ and was elected Junior Research Fellow in Humanities at Wolfson College.
 Poetry publications include Dancing with Dark Goddesses, Light Muses (with artist Jan Delaney), Into the Silence, Poems and Articles in Soul of the Earth, Esoteric Quarterly, Acumen, Caduceus, Poetrix, and others.
 As Irinushka she has released three CDs of her poetry set to music, Would That I Could, Roads Travelled which featured on the ZoneMusicReporter top 100 chart for New Age music, and Orpheus Sings.
 Her one woman dance, poetry and music fusion show Dancing with Dark Goddesses has been seen in New York, Melbourne, Germany and the UK.